Which is to be followed, a ruling issued by a Sage during learning or his practical ruling in court?

 Bava Batra 108 – Laws of Inheritance

 In general, the relative closest to the deceased inherits his possessions.
-The basic succession of heirs is thus as follows: a man's primary heir is his son.
-If there is no son, the estate reverts to the deceased man's daughter.
-After this the next eligible heir is the father of the deceased, and if there is no living father, the estate reverts to that father's own heirs.
+The primary succession of heirs is thus as follows: a man's primary heir is his son.
+The estate reverts to the deceased man's daughter if there is no son.
+After this, the next eligible heir is the deceased's father, and if there is no living father, the estate reverts to that father's own heirs.

-There are persons who can inherit and bequeath possessions, such as a son, who can inherits from his father, but also bequeath to him.
-There are also those persons who inherit but do not bequeath – such as a son and his mother – he can inherit from her, but the mother does not inherit from her son.
+There are persons who can inherit and bequeath possessions, such as a son, who can inherit from his father but also bequeath to him.
+Some inherit but do not bequeath—such as a son and his mother: he can inherit from her, but the mother does not inherit from her son.

 Sunday, December 6, 2009